 Each boarder receives an email via REACH alerting them to upcoming recreational activities.
-Every Wednesday we have a formal dinner (Well-dressed Wednesday) and the signup sheets for recreational activities are available for sign ups.
+Sign-ups close on Wednesday evenings.
 Once your name is on the list, your account will be automatically charged for the event.
-Boarders are able to sign up for recreational activities using the program called Reach.
+Boarders are able to sign up for recreational activities using a system called REACH.
 Most activities cost between \$10-20.